keremoktar/keremoktar.github.io/docs/advice.md

 ---
 layout: post
-title: Kerem Oktar — A Guide to the Hidden Curriculum
+title: "Kerem Oktar — Grad School Application Guide: The Hidden Curriculum"
 description: Should you get a PhD, and if so, how do you get in?
-A guide to academic job odds, building a network, preparing application materials, and interviewing.
+A guide to choosing programs, building a network, preparing application materials, and interviewing.
 ---
-# A Guide to the Hidden Curriculum
+# Grad School Application Guide: The Hidden Curriculum
 <small>Last updated: August 2026</small>

-Here, I clarify the expectations, norms, and reality of academia.

-## Chapter 1: PhD Applications.
-This chapter is a guide to navigating PhD applications.

-Before you begin, know that this is a hard process, and that you will really benefit from some help.
+This guide explains the expectations and unwritten norms surrounding PhD applications, drawing primarily on my experience with U.S. psychology and adjacent research programs.
+Practices differ across fields, countries, and departments, so applicants should treat program-specific instructions as authoritative.

+Before applying, it is worth asking two separate questions: Do you want a PhD, and what would make an application effective?

+Application support can make this hard process much more manageable.
 If you do not have professors or friends in academia, and especially if you come from a disadvantaged background of any sort, I strongly suggest reaching out to [Project SHORT](https://www.project-short.com/).
 It is a free, international application support program that pairs you up with a PhD mentor.
 I've been volunteering with them for years, and it's been a great experience!

 - [Section 0](#truth): Should you choose academia?
 - [Section 1](#general): General application advice.